aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/compressiontype/_index.md

 ---
 title: CompressionType
 second_title: Aspose.Diagram for .NET API Reference
-description: This attribute is only meaningful if the foreign data is a raster-based foreign object such as a DIB JPG PNG TIFF or GIF file.
+description: This attribute is only meaningful if the foreign data is a rasterbased foreign object such as a DIB JPG PNG TIFF or GIF file.
 The value indicates the type of compression applied to the file.
 type: docs
 weight: 750
 url: /net/aspose.diagram/compressiontype/